Bullying, harassment and sexual harassment in the workplace has a negative effect on employee work performance and wellbeing.

-The Dignity at Work Policy for the Public Health Service (PDF, 1.1MB, 39 pages) sets out how the HSE and other public health service organisations aim to create and maintain an environment where staff are treated with dignity and respect.
+Dignity at Work policy for the Public Health Service (PDF, 1.1MB, 39 pages) sets out how the HSE and other public health service organisations aim to create and maintain an environment where staff are treated with dignity and respect.
 It sets out informal and formal procedures to deal with complaints.

 The policy aims to protect employees from bullying, harassment and sexual harassment by other employees and non-employees.

 - any other person you may have contact with in the course of work

 Workplace bullying is repeated inappropriate behaviour, direct or indirect, which could reasonably be regarded as undermining your dignity at work.
 This applies whether the bullying is verbal or physical.
 A once-off incident of this behaviour is not considered to be bullying.

 The person engaging in the bullying behaviour does not have to intend to bully.
 It is the effect of the behaviour on the employee concerned that is important.

 Bullying can occur outside the work premises and normal working hours.
 This applies when the person engaging in this behaviour is at a work-related event, for example, a training course, conference, or work-related social event.

 Behaviours that make a bullying pattern often include a range of behaviours, and may be spoken, written or through social media.